Geothermal Heat Pump Frequently Asked Questions

 The temperature outside, though, might be 10 degrees or 90 degrees!
 It’s a lot harder for an air source heat pump to bring the temperature in your home up or down to 70 degrees when it’s starting from an extreme place.

 Can I get any tax credits or other incentives for installing a geothermal heat pump?

 How much does it cost to install a geothermal heating and cooling system?

-Dandelion Geothermal starts at just under $17,000 – $25,000 for a 2 – 5 ton heat pump system which includes all installation costs after state and federal incentives are applied.
+Dandelion Geothermal starts at about $18,000 – $25,000 for a 3 – 5 ton heat pump system which includes all installation costs after state and federal incentives are applied.

-Zero down financing options are also available, starting at $135/month for a 2 ton heat pump and $150/month for a 5 ton heat pump.
+Zero down financing options are also available, starting at $150/month.
 About half of our customers opt to finance the system and start saving right away.

 The price can increase based on additional complexity like zoning and electrical upgrades.
 Curious what other factors can impact the final cost?
 We put together the most comprehensive geothermal pricing guide on the internet.